subhashchandrab/oci-serverless-example/README.md

 - Update count of an existing product
 - Delete an existing product from the store

+When this UI is accessed, it invokes the OCI API Gateway endpoint URL which will invoke the Oracle Function.
+This Oracle Function will access the ATP database to perform all the operations exposed in the UI.

-We need to setup the following OCI components
+We need to setup the following OCI components.

 ## ATP Database